Spain's Socialists carve out coalition cabinet focused on economy

 “We want to make it clear that the area of economics will be key in this legislature,” a source close to Sanchez told Reuters.
 “And that the Socialists hold the reins of the economy.”

-The government’s desire to prioritize the economy colored several of its choices.
+The government’s desire to prioritise the economy coloured several of its choices.
 Arancha Gonzalez Laya, currently assistant secretary-general of the United Nations and a former World Trade Organization official, will replace Josep Borrell as foreign minister.

 Jose Luis Escriva, head of Spain’s budget watchdog and former chief economist at Spanish bank BBVA, will lead the ministry responsible for social security - charged with carrying out long-awaited pension reform - as well as migration.